Use of Site

 The Toronto-Dominion Bank - Hong Kong Branch

 TD Article 46-4 of the Financial Instruments and Exchange Act of Japan requires that certain statements are made available to the public by securities companies.
-In accordance with this requirement, click on the link below to view the disclosure document for TD Securities (Japan) Co., Ltd. (available in Japanese only):
+In accordance with this requirement, click on the link below to view the disclosure document for TD Securities (Japan) Co., Ltd. ("TDSJ") (available in Japanese only):

 TD Bank Group ("TD"), including all branches and subsidiaries is committed to complying with all laws and regulations governing its operations in jurisdictions where it does business.
 These include economic and trade sanctions, imposed against individuals and entities and countries/regions, administered by competent authorities, namely Global Affairs, Canada; the U.S. Treasury's Office of Foreign Assets Control ("OFAC"); EU Council (and national authorities in applicable EU member states) and other sanctions setting bodies in countries where TD operates.